PaulsGitHubs/PyTorch-cnn-rtlsdr/README.md

 This project is inspired by Randaller's CNN-RTLSDR repo -> https://github.com/randaller/cnn-rtlsdr (which uses Tenserflow and Keras).

 License
-This project is licensed under the MIT License.
+This project is licensed under the GNU License.
 See the LICENSE file for more information.